ciren/cilib/docs/src/main/tut/docs/design/lenses.md

 This provides an additional level of surety, that the data being passed to a function that requires evidence in order to extract some other piece of information for a given type.
-The scala compiler provides the evidence through the use of its implicit looklup mechanics.
+The scala compiler provides the evidence through the use of its implicit lookup mechanics.
 This may seem quite like a mouth full, but let's have a look a few examples that will hopefully make the usage clearer.